From wineries, to relaxing natural springs, coastlines and peninsulas. The gateway to all things wonderful

 For the full review on The High Tea, please click here

 Cristina Re The Cristina Re High Tea takes place at their concept store in Collingwood.
 The High Tea is very pretty and is beautifully set up in Cristina Re branded tableware.
 The High Tea consists of Cupcakes, Macarons, Scones, Gourmet Finger Sandwiches and a variety of signature Tea Blends, Hot Chocolate or Juices.
-You also get to take a home a 24 carat gold tea spoon as a special souvenir.
-Very fancy.

 For the full review on The High Tea, please click here